About Cardiff Singer

 All eyes are on Cardiff during one week every other June - agents, managers, opera house directors, impresarios - whether they are in the city or experiencing the competition via the TV, radio and web broadcasts.

 This biennial competition takes place in the June of odd-numbered years.
-The competitors, selected by worldwide auditions, sing before a panel of distinguished jurors and equally discerning audiences in the Land of Song itself.
+The competitors, selected by worldwide auditions, sing before a panel of distinguished jurors and equally discerning audiences.

 BBC Cardiff Singer of the World is organised by BBC Cymru Wales in association with Welsh National Opera and is supported by the City and County of Cardiff.